 For example, if you want to complete your first triathlon but you’ve never run a mile in your life, you would be setting a goal that was beyond your current capabilities.
 If you decided instead to train for a five-mile race in six months, you would be setting an achievable goal.

 Relevant – or realistic – goals are goals that have a logical place in your life or your overall business strategy.
 The goal’s action plan can be reasonably integrated into your life, with a realistic amount of effort.

 For example, if your goal is to train to climb to base camp at Mount Everest within one year and you’re about to launch a start-up business, you may need to question the relevance of your goal in the context of your current commitments.

-Goals are clear targets that are attached to a specific time frame and action plan; they focus your efforts, and drive your motivation in a clear direction.
-They help focus our time and energy on one (or several) key outcome at a time.
+Goals are clear targets that are attached to a specific time frame and action plan; they focus your efforts and drive your motivation in a clear direction.
+They help focus our time and energy on one (or several) key outcomes at a time.